readium/webpub-manifest/README.md

 The manifest provides multiple extension points:

 - additional collection roles using the [registry of roles](roles.md) or URIs
-- additional metadata using schema.org, a [registry of context documents](contexts/) or URIs (for individual terms)
+- additional metadata using schema.org, terms from the [registry of context documents](contexts/) or URIs (for individual terms)
-- additional link relations using the [IANA link registry](https://www.iana.org/assignments/link-relations/link-relations.xhtml) or URIs
+- additional link relations from the [IANA link registry](https://www.iana.org/assignments/link-relations/link-relations.xhtml) or URIs
 - additional properties using the [registry of properties](properties.md)

 In addition to these extension points, this specification defines an [extension registry](extensions/) as well, to document specific profiles of the manifest.